Thierry Bin

-Thierry Chanthacheary Bin (born 1 June 1991) is a professional footballer who plays as a defensive midfielder or a centre back for Cambodian Premier League club Svay Rieng.
+Thierry Chanthacheary Bin (born 1 June 1991) is a professional footballer who plays as a defensive midfielder or a centre back for Cambodian Premier League club ISI Dangkor Senchey.
 Born in France, he plays for the Cambodia national team.

 Early life

 Thierry Bin was born in the Paris suburb of Villepinte to Cambodian parents.
 He acquired French nationality on 6 September 2002, through the collective effect of his parents' naturalization.

 Club career

 Phnom Penh Crown

 After spending his early years in French football, Thierry returned to his country of origin and signed for Phnom Penh Crown FC, where he would spend the next 4 years and winning 2 league titles.

 Krabi

 For 2017 season, Thierry Bin left Phnom Penh Crown and signed a three-year contract with Thai League 2 side Krabi.

 Terengganu

 On 5 December 2017, Thierry Bin signed a contract with newly promoted Malaysia Super League club Terengganu.

 Sukhothai

 On 4 December 2019, Thierry Bin announced he will be joining Thai League 1 side Sukhothai.